 STEP ACTION TAKEN 1 Notify Range Operations upon completion of training and request permission to go COLD (reference procedure 7.2).
 Be prepared to report: 1a Number of personnel trained.
 1b Number of rounds expended by type and DODAC.
 2 Verify 100% accountability for all weapons and ammunition.
 3 Verify that ALL personnel are searched for ammunition and brass prior to their departure from the training site.
-4 Contact Range Operations for range clearance/inspection after performing the following: 4a 4b Police training site for all brass.
-All brass, prescribed CL V recoverable items, packing 4c Police training site for all trash and place in local dumpster.
+4 Contact Range Operations for range clearance/inspection after performing the following: 4a Range flag is lowered and red blinking lights are recovered (if applicable).
+4b Police training site for all brass.
+All brass, prescribed CL V recoverable items, packing material and unexpended ammunition are returned to the ASP.
+4c c Police training site for all trash and place in local dumpster.
 NO MREs, kitchen waste or CL V ammunition dunnage will be placed in the dumpsters.
 4d Check overall condition of the training site to include all range support facilities for serviceability and any damage.
-4e Hand receipted range equipment and supplies are recovered, cleaned and prepared 5 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of training area.
+4e Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
+5 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of training area.
 6 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.